COVID-19 vaccination in New Zealand: February 2021

 On 20 February, 100 nurses became the first people in New Zealand to receive the Pfizer–BioNTech COVID-19 vaccine.
 Healthcare workers, essential workers and those most at risk will be vaccinated in the second quarter of the year.
 The general population will be vaccinated in the second half of the year.

 March 2021

 On 1 March, 28 port workers at Tauranga received their first dose of the Pfizer-BioNTech COVID-19 vaccine.

 On 10 March, COVID-19 Response Minister Chris Hipkins announced the COVID-19 vaccine roll-out plan using the Pfizer-BioNTech COVID-19 vaccine.

-On 26 March, the Canterbury District Health Board was made to take its COVID-19 vaccination booking system offline after a security vulnerability was discovered by a member of the public that exposed details of 716 people who had registered to use the system.
-The person who found the vulnerability labelled the developer of the system incompetent.
+On 26 March, the Canterbury District Health Board was forced to take its COVID-19 vaccination booking system offline after a member of the public discovered a security vulnerability that exposed details of 716 people who had registered to use it.
+The person who found the vulnerability labelled the developer incompetent.
 To date the booking system has not been brought back online.

 On 29 March, the Hawke's Bay District Health Board criticised the Health Ministry for flaws and delays in the COVID-19 vaccination rollout, claiming it had created a space for anti-vaxxers and conspiracy theories to take root.